-Seattle home prices lower than a year ago, for second month in a row
+Seattle home prices again lower than a year ago

 Meanwhile, in some parts of Pierce and Thurston counties, where median home values are between $325-$350,000, prices are up as much as 10.7%, the Zillow data shows.

 Closer to Seattle, too, there’s more activity in the lower-priced end of the spectrum.
-A federal index tracking the value of homes under $726,525 charted modest price increases today in the Seattle-Bellevue-Kent area.
-That index, compiled by the Federal Housing Finance Agency, showed prices of what are, for around here, more modest homes rising by 0.6% compared to last year.
+A federal index tracking the value of homes under $726,525 today reported modest price increases in the Seattle-Bellevue-Kent area.
+That index, compiled by the Federal Housing Finance Agency, showed prices of less expensive homes rising by 0.6% compared to last year.

 But before sellers of those homes get too excited, the same index found that prices on those homes are rising faster in almost every other major city area than in Seattle: On a ranking of home price appreciation in 100 metropolitan areas, Seattle came in at number 99.